Goals of a Montessori Program

 Whether you teach in a Montessori school or use Montessori materials in a homeschool environment, it is important to take time to outline the goals of a primary Montessori program.
 These goals should encompass the core of Montessori and not the specific details of the prepared environment or the 'themes' you wish to cover.

 The prepared environment is an important aspect of the primary Montessori program - but only if it supports the goals.
-As you gain experience teaching, and as the children mature, the prepared environment and the themes you wish to introduce will change.
-But the overall goals of the program should remain stable and should be the focus.
+As you gain experience teaching and as the children mature, the prepared environment and the themes you wish to introduce will change.
+However, the overall goals of the program should remain stable and should be the focus.